dnadella787/Argparse-for-CPP/README.md

     std::string argument::get<T>()

 Gives you the relavent output based on the initial action type specified.
 So if its ACTION::COUNT then get<int>() will return an integer of the count value.
 If it was ACTION::STORE get<std::string>() will return a string of the input for that flag.
-Note that for ACTION::STORE_APPEND the get function call must be of the form get<std::vector<T>>().
+Note that for ACTION::APPEND the get function call must be of the form get<std::vector<T>>().
 Not all types are allowed but for the ones that are not allowed the compiler will throw you warnings.

     bool argument::is_empty()